apache/camel-karaf/tooling/camel-karaf-test-feature-archetype/README.md

 ### Introduction

-This archetype is to initialize a maven project to test a camel-feature inside karaf using the org.apache.camel.karaf:camel-integration-test
+This archetype is to initialize a maven project to write an integration test for a Camel Karaf feature using the framework provided by `org.apache.camel.karaf:camel-integration-test`.

 ### Usage